prominenceai/deepstream-services-library/docs/overview.md

 [NVIDIA’s® DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) -- built on the open source [GStreamer](https://gstreamer.freedesktop.org/) "*an extremely powerful and versatile framework*<sup id="a1">[1](#f1)</sup>" -- enables experienced software developers to "*Seamlessly Develop Complex Stream Processing Pipelines*<sup id="a2">[2](#f2)</sup>".

-For those new to DeepStream, however, GStreamer comes with a learning curve that can be steep or lengthy for some.
+However, for those new to DeepStream, GStreamer comes with a learning curve that can be steep or lengthy for many.

 The core function of DSL is to provide a [simple and intuitive API](/docs/api-reference-list.md) for building, playing, and dynamically modifying NVIDIA® DeepStream Pipelines.
 Modifications made: (1) based on the results of the real-time video analysis, and: (2) by the application end-user through external input.
 An example of each:
 1. Automatically starting a pre-cached recording session based on the occurrence of specific objects.